 For example, this blog title from Adobe aligns with the call to action link a the bottom of the post.
 Instead of forcing a sales action, Adobe is providing a resource that will further enhance the reader’s learning.

 Marketers have a challenging task because attention spans have decreased, while content expectations have increased.
 If there are no visuals in your blog post, you will have an extremely difficult time meeting the standards of your audience.

 However, don’t place an image for the sake of visuals – it won’t benefit your audience or enhance their learning.
 These images need to be selected strategically in order to help your reader better understand the content.

-One way to incorporate visuals is to use screenshots to assist in demonstrating “how-to” or explain relevant examples are helpful to visual learners.
+One way to incorporate visuals is to use screenshots to aid in demonstrating “how-to” or explain relevant examples that are helpful to visual learners.
 They also keep your post interesting and visually appealing.

 For example, Crazy Egg did a great job in a recent blog post using screenshots to further describe instructions for setting up MailChimp ad integration: